Winter Minestrone Soup

 - 1 tablespoon freshly chopped rosemary or 1 teaspoon dried

-- 1 medium sweet potato peeled and chopped into ½" chunks
+- 1 medium sweet potato peeled and chopped into ½" chunks (or sub with regular potato)

-- 15 ounces cannelini beans, rinsed and drained
+- 15 ounces cannelini beans rinsed and drained

-- 1" piece of parmesan cheese rind optional
+- 1" chunk parmesan cheese rind optional

 - salt and pepper to taste